 Will my family members qualify for the same health plan that I do?

 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for subsidies or other programs, depending on age, income and disability, or caregiver status.
 Such families may choose to enroll as “mixed-program families” and still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.

-This guide was updated on June 29 with more information about Enhanced Silver plans.
+This guide was updated on Feb.
+18 with more information about open enrollment.